PQCLab/mRootTomography/README.md

 # Root approach quantum tomography

-MATLAB library for the discrete variables quantum state and quantum process tomography using root approach.
+MATLAB library for the discrete variables quantum state and quantum process tomography using root approach and maximum likelihood estimation.
 The library contains a set of tools for quantum state and quantum process reconstruction by the complementary measurements results, estimation of statistical adequacy and theoretical analysis of reconstruction fidelity.
 Full product documentation is available [here](Documentation.md).

 - [Getting Started](#start)
 - [Definitions, algorithms and data format](#format)